 So do both Deon Meyer’s and Robin Cook’s Fever.
 Meyer’s novel features Nico Storm and his father, Willem, who are among the few to survive a catastrophic virus.
 Willem works to form a small community of survivors; and, little by little, the community grows.
 And so do the challenges that the group faces.
 Whenever there’s a group of disparate people, especially those thrown together by circumstances, anything can happen.
 And it does.
 It all leads to murder, and, in Nico’s voice, we hear what happened.
 Cook’s novel features Dr. Charles Martel, who’s working on a very promising new cancer study.
 But his employer wants him to devote his energies to their product, Canceran.
 He agrees (he needs to keep his job), but continues to work on his own research when he can.
 Then, his daughter, Michelle, is diagnosed with a form of leukemia, and it’s soon traced to toxic waste from a powerful company.
 Now, Martel works even harder to see if he can find a way to help Michelle.
 At the same time, he goes up against the company that’s been dumping toxins, and he finds that that can be a very dangerous undertaking.

 See what I mean?
 Sometimes, some very different books have exactly the same title.
 It’s a good reminder to look carefully before you ‘click here.’
 Now, if you’ll excuse me, I’ll get back to trying to choose a title, myself.

-*NOTE: The title of this post is a line from Bush’s The Sound of Winter.
+*NOTE: The title of this post is a line from Jeff Bowen’s Filling Out the Form.